christopherchristensen/summaries/cnf/mds/chapter2.md

 ## Operating System

-* low-level software that
+* Low-level software that
-  * supports a computer's basic functions
+  * Supports a computer's basic functions
-  * such as scheduling tasks and controlling peripherals
+  * Such as scheduling tasks and controlling peripherals
-  * all devices require an operating system
+* All devices require an operating system

+## Network Operating System

+* OS for switches, routers, access points, and firewalls

-## What does an operating system consist of?
+## What does an Operating System consist of?

 * OS Shell
-  * command-line interface (CLI) or
+  * Command-line interface (CLI) or
-  * a graphical user interface (GUI)
+  * Graphical user interface (GUI, e.g. Windows, OS X)
-  * enables a user to interface with applications
+  * Enables a user to interact with the system
 * OS Kernel
-  * communicates directly with the hardware
+  * Communicates directly with hardware
-  * manages how hardware resources are used to meet software requirement
+  * Manages how hardware resources are used to meet software requirement
 * Hardware
-  * physical part of a computer including underlying electronics
+  * Physical part of a computer including underlying electronics